 ‘Restricted / repetitive behaviours’ are often misconceived as relating only to visually observable behaviours – lining toys up or repetitive motor movements (commonly known as stimming – flapping, spinning, tapping, etc).
 But, diagnostically and functionally restricted behaviours relate to a much broader range of processing differences that cannot be seen visually and are therefore often less understood.
 Sensory differences for example fall under restricted behaviours and importantly (in understanding Autistic thinking patterns) more focussed / narrower field of observation and processing is often core to the restricted, inflexible / rigid behaviours criteria.

 In its simplest form, Autistic brain’s process information and questions from a more specific, or narrower field of vision based on the person’s focus at that time.

 In the ‘whiteboard conversation’ above, Little Miss’s thinking process is “restricted” to perceiving a ‘whiteboard’ as the large, wall mounted whiteboard on her psychologist’s wall.
-Her brains inflexibility in thinking outside of this narrow focus, did not enable her to consider that any other type of white board, including her own, portable one, could possibly be what her psychologist was referencing.
+Her brains very focussed thinking did not enable her to automatically consider that any other type of white board, including her own, portable one, could possibly be what her psychologist was referencing.

-This inflexibility in thinking is not a ‘choice’ or ‘refusal’ to consider other possibilities; it is part of the neurodevelopmental disability nature of Autism.
-It is in effect; one tiny part of how Autistic brains works differently from typically developing brains.
+This difference in focus / thinking is not a ‘choice’ or ‘refusal’ to consider other possibilities; it is part of the neurodevelopmental difference of Autistic processing.
+It is in effect one tiny part of how Autistic brains works differently from typically developing brains.